patelkrupesh/bms/README.md

 Table name : BOOKING

-18. Reserve a ticket (create booking)
+18. Reserve a ticket (create booking) (POST : /api/bookings/bookTicket)

        •	UI: select screen, time and seats that you want to book -> confirm and goto payment

-       •	API: reserveTicket(screenId, time, listOfSeats, paymentType , customerId)
+       •	API: reserveTicket(showId, time, listOfSeats, amount , customerId)

-       o	Mark the seats as – BOOKING_IN_PROGRESS (or booked = true)
+       o	Mark the seats as – BOOKING_IN_PROGRESS (or booked = true) so that it shows unavailable for other users.

        o	Create entry in payment table, update seat details in db and  initiate payment
-        // this will be done as one transaction
+        // this 3 will be done as one transaction to avoid multiple person booking same ticket.

-       o	If booking is successful , update seat as booked and return the ticket to user update booking table and seat entities.
+       o	i) If booking is successful , update seat as booked and return the ticket to user update booking table and seat entities.

-       o	If payment is failed, update seat as empty, update booking entity and return failure to user
+       o	ii) If payment is failed, update seat as empty, update booking entity and return failure to user

-       o	If payment is timed out (& other cases like tab closed, internet issues etc):
+       o	iii) If payment is timed out (& other cases like tab closed, internet issues etc):

        // There are 2 ways we can handle this.
-       // 1 - we can craete a linked hashmap of ongoing (not expired) bookings and update it on timeout this will craete issue if the cluster goes down due to any issue or high load.
+       // 1 - we can craete a linked hashmap of on-going (not expired) bookings and update it on timeout this will create issue if the cluster goes down due to any issue or high load. or you want to work on multi node system, where other free nodes should be able to handle expired bookings.
-            So I will go with the below approach with db.
+            So I will go with the below approach 2

-       // 2 - In all cases while creating payment we will crate a entry in bookingexpiry table with predefined 10 mins expiry time
+       // 2 - In all cases, while creating payment, we will crate a entry in bookingexpiry table with predefined 10 mins expiry time
+            If payment fails/passes, (above cases 1 and ii ) we will remove the entry from this table.

-            I have created a cron job - which will start a batch process every one minute It will get all the expired payments , check their status again with the payment gateway and handle them as below.
+            for iii) case I have created a cron job - which will start a batch process every one minute It will get all the expired payments , check their status again with the payment gateway and handle them as below.